fricciardi/datetime2/docs/index.rst

    2096-09-05
    >>> print(d.iso)
    2096-W36-3

+The example shows how different representations are accessed as attributes of the object.
+Dates are defined counting the days:
+January 1\ :sup:`st`, year 1 is day 1, January 2\ :sup:`nd` is
+day 2 and so on.

+Similar thinking can be done for time:

+.. doctest::

-   >>> t1 = Time(0.25)
+   >>> t = Time(0.25)
-   >>> print(t1.western)
+   >>> print(t.western)
    06:00:00
-   >>> print(t1.internet)
+   >>> print(t.internet)
    @250

-Dates are defined counting the days elapsed from December 31\ :sup:`st` of year 0, while time is given as a fraction of a day (in this case as a float).
+Also for time, object attributes allow to access different representations (Internet time just divides a day in 1,000 parts, called "beats").
+Time is given as a fraction of the day (the example uses ``0.25`` as a perfect fraction).

-This very simple definition helps implementing precise operations on objects and makes easy to convert between the different representations.
+Using very simple definitions helps implementing precise operations on date or time objects and makes it easy to convert between the different representations.
+However, the simple defiitions create an additional effort when creating an object, because conversion from "normal" dates to day count or "normal" time to day fraction would be required.

-However, creation of a date or time object giving a day count or a fraction of a day is not friendly.
-This is why, again using the attribute paradigm, the :mod:`datetime2` module makes it possbile to create date or time objects in a more comprehensible way:
+Not surprisingly, the :mod:`datetime2` module makes it possbile to create date or time objects in a more comprehensible way:

 .. doctest::

-   >>> d1 = Date.gregorian(2013, 4, 18)
-   >>> d1
-   datetime2.Date(734976)
-   >>> t1 = Time.western(17, 16, 28)
-   >>> t1
-   datetime2.Time('15547/21600')

-Users are not restricted in accessing an object with the same representation in which it was created:

-.. doctest::

    >>> d = Date.gregorian(2013, 4, 22)
+   >>> print(d.gregorian)
+   2013-04-22
    >>> print(d.iso)
    2013-W17-1
    >>> t = Time.western(16, 15, 0)
+   >>> print(t.western)
+   16:15:00
    >>> print(t.internet)
    @677

+Note also that users are not restricted in accessing an object with the same representation in which it was created.

 Any available representation can be used to create a new object, or to show the date or time with a precise representation.
 There are a few representations already available, listed below.

 Another feature of the :mod:`datetime2` module is the ability to add other representations at run time.
 Representations do not consume memory unless they are effectively used.
 This is especially important for calendars, where many representation exists [#many]_ .